ethereum/consensus-specs/specs/networking/p2p-interface.md

 For this reason, we rely on negotiation of explicit, verbatim protocols.
 In the above case, peer B would provide backwards compatibility by supporting and advertising both v1.1.1 and v1.1.2 of the protocol.

-Therefore, semver would be relegated to convey expectations at the human level, and it wouldn't do a good job there either, because it's unclear if "backwards-compatibility" and "breaking change" apply only to wire schema level, to behaviour, etc.
+Therefore, semver would be relegated to convey expectations at the human level, and it wouldn't do a good job there either, because it's unclear if "backwards-compatibility" and "breaking change" apply only to wire schema level, to behavior, etc.

 For this reason, we remove semver out of the picture, replace it with ordinals that require explicit agreement, and do not mandate a specific policy for changes.